 For shoppers seeking a top-notch hybrid SUV, we cover those in a separate article.

-Buyers who can’t opt for plug-in models — battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs) — due to limited plug access, there are still options.
-Automakers continue cranking out hybrid models that require no plug, giving you a plug-free option to a more fuel-efficient vehicle.
+Due to limited plug access, some buyers can’t opt for plug-in models, such as battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).
+Fortunately, automakers continue cranking out hybrid models that require no plug, giving you a plug-free option for a more fuel-efficient and lower-emissions vehicle.

-The Toyota Prius is the king of the hybrid car segment, as it essentially launched the entire movement in the early-2000s.
+The Toyota Prius is the king of the hybrid car segment, essentially launching the entire movement in the early-2000s.
 Today, the Prius has a ton more competition, but it remains a top-notch hybrid option for buyers who can’t get a plug-in model.

 The Toyota Prius hatchback also features a roomy cargo area with 776 litres of space with the rear seats up and 1,436 litres with them folded.
 Rear-seat room is another thing, though.
 With just 848 mm of rear legroom, the Prius’ rear seats are not adult-friendly.